-The 1st Minnesota Volunteer Infantry Regiment has three monuments at Gettysburg.
+The 1st Minnesota Infantry Regiment has three monuments at Gettysburg.
 The first regimental memorial placed at Gettysburg was an urn to the 1st Minnesota placed in the National Cemetery in 1867.
 (National Cemetery tour map) The main monument is on Hancock Avenue near the Pennsylvania Memorial.
 (Hancock Avenue Part 1 or Part 2 tour map) A smaller secondary monument (Hancock Avenue Part 3 tour map) is 1/3 mile north on Hancock Avenue.
 Both monuments were erected in 1893.

 Main monument to the 1st Minnesota Infantry at Gettysburg